Click here to listen to Manuel, a Hawaiian song.

 without cutting away any fabric.
 It was obvious the uniforms

-look new.
-Hence, I have been doing alterations since age 18.
+I have been doing alterations since age 18.
+Hmm-m-m, that

-Hmm-m-m, that gives me how many years of experience?
-As of
+gives me how many years of experience?
+I was born in December

 I tried working for a well known formal wear business.
 They